isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Healthcare InnoMatch 2024.md

 How might disruptive innovations enhance existing efforts, bridge critical gaps and fulfil unmet needs in the <b>holistic care</b> of the elderly and young seniors, so as to create <b>sustainable</b> (business model and environment perspective) <b>and personalised care models</b>?

 We are seeking scalable, end-to-end and sustainable (business model and environment perspective) solutions to <b>promote personalised medical intervention</b>, <b>self-care</b>, and <b>right-sited care</b>.
 This may include solutions such as:
-- Point of Care testing (i.e. diagnostic) solutions to transform disease diagnosis and support clinical decision to develop timely personalised care plans and/or treatments based on individuals' risk profiles.
+<br> - Point of Care testing (i.e. diagnostic) solutions to transform disease diagnosis and support clinical decision to develop timely personalised care plans and/or treatments based on individuals' risk profiles.
-- Digital innovations and Artificial Intelligence (AI) enhanced solutions that help to better predict, prevent and manage chronic diseases.
+<br> - Digital innovations and Artificial Intelligence (AI) enhanced solutions that help to better predict, prevent and manage chronic diseases.
-- Wearables and sensors to bring supportive care closer to home, empowering individuals to self-manage their health status and receive personalsied health and lifestyle coaching.
+<br> - Wearables and sensors to bring supportive care closer to home, empowering individuals to self-manage their health status and receive personalised health and lifestyle coaching.
 This may pertain to eating healthily, increasing physical activities, taking their medications and routinely going for medical check-ups.
 </div>
 </div>
 <!--ONE BOX END-->